 Scheduling a visit with a psychiatrist or therapist is easy and convenient.
-Make an appointment seven days a week, from 7 a.m.

-to 9 p.m. local time.
+Make an appointment seven days a week, from 7 a.m. to 9 p.m. local time.
 Teladoc Mental Health confirms appointments within 48 hours.

 You can schedule your appointment online or with the Teladoc app.
-The doctor determines appointment length on a patient-by-patient basis.
+The doctor determines appointment length.
 Visits with a provider who is not a medical doctor (MD) are generally 45 minutes.
-Visits with a behavioral health provider are only offered through video appointments.
+Visits with a behavioral health provider are offered only through video appointments.
 Choose to see a psychiatrist, psychologist, social worker, or therapist and establish an ongoing relationship.
 You must schedule appointments in advance.